cnguy/kayn/README.md

 /*
   There are aliases for the `id` param.

-  For example, for summoners, you have summonerID, summonerIDs, playerID, and playerIDs.
+  For example, for summoners, you have summonerID and playerID.
 */
 k.Summoner.get({ summonerID: 354959 }, rprint)